uq-its-ss/design-system/README.md

 ## GitHub documentation

-This documentation covers how to work in the repository.
+This contains information only relevent to working in the repository.
+Documentation about designing and developing user interfaces is on the [UQ Design System](https://design-system.uq.edu.au/) website.

+Contents:

 - [Setup instructions](./docs/setup-instructions.md)
 - [Using Storybook as a styleguide for component development](./docs/using-storybook-as-a-styleguide-for-component-development.md)